benetech/wp-youtube-lyte/readme.txt

 and you're good to go!

 = Any bugs/ issues should I know about? =
+* The playlist-player currently does not work on iPad or iPhone, this is a known limitation of Youtube's playlist player and [is on the todo-list to get fixed](http://groups.google.com/group/youtube-api-gdata/browse_frm/thread/adbec924f43688e5#)
 * The new YouTube embed-code doesn't look great when using WP YouTube Lyte widgets in your sidebar.
 This is because YouTube's embedded player doesn't scale well for small sizes, this is something that YouTube should (and hopefully will) fix at a later stage.
 * Having the same YouTube-video on one page can cause WP YouTube Lyte to malfunction (as the YouTube id is used as the div's id in the DOM, and DOM id's are supposed to be unique)
 * As youtube-nocookie.com does not serve the HTML5-player, WP YouTube Lyte uses the youtube.com domain (which provides less privacy), but as youtube-nocookie.com servers HTML5-video, this will become the default domain for WP YouTube Lyte again,